Cowlitz tribe breaks ground on hotel at ilani

-Members of the Cowlitz Indian Tribe alongside ilani staff officially broke ground on a 14-story, nearly 300-room hotel on the tribe’s reservation Friday, heralding the next phase of expansion a day before the four-year anniversary of the grand opening of the casino.
+Members of the Cowlitz Indian Tribe, alongside ilani staff, officially broke ground on a 14-story, nearly 300-room hotel on the tribe’s reservation Friday, April 23, heralding the next phase of expansion a day before the four-year anniversary of the grand opening of the casino.

-The luxury hotel is expected to open in 2023, a release from ilani stated.
-Amenities are slated to include a full-service luxury spa, a pool, and a top-floor restaurant.
+Among a crowd featuring numerous members of the tribe, casino staff, and local government officials, the Cowlitz celebrated the ceremonial start of construction on the latest project for the reservation.
+The luxury hotel is expected to open in 2023, with amenities including a full-service luxury spa, a pool and a top-floor restaurant.

 (0) comments